Merit Scholarships

 Outside scholarships and other benefits provided for higher education expenses are funds with no affiliation to Grinnell College.
 If you receive an outside scholarship or benefit, you must report it to the Office of Financial Aid.

-Please see the Outside Scholarship Tip Sheet (PDF) for more information about how Grinnell College allows students to benefit from outside scholarships and tuition benefits.
+Please see the Outside Scholarship Tip Sheet (PDF) for more information about Grinnell College's policies on outside scholarships and tuition benefits.
 You are required to report all outside scholarships and other private sources of funding to the Office of Financial Aid.

 Outside scholarships may consider high school athletic participation, but they are subject to the restrictions below.
 Student-athletes must not accept scholarships that do not comply with these rules.
 Note: Scholarship agencies may be asked to certify compliance.